commonsmachinery/catalog/doc/architecture.md

 ------

-The search module supports locating objects based on URIs or full-text searches, relying on MongoDB indexes.
+The search module supports locating objects based on URIs or full-text searches, relying on MongoDB indexes and a HmSearch hash lookup database.

 Most of the work will be done by background tasks that updates the search database based on core events.